jackmoore/jackmoore.github.io/_src/pages/colorbox.md

   <tr>
     <td>$.colorbox.resize()
-    <td>This allows Colorbox to be resized based on it's own auto-calculations, or to a specific size.
+    <td>This allows Colorbox to be resized based on its own auto-calculations, or to a specific size.
     This must be called manually after Colorbox's content has loaded.
     The optional parameters object can accept <code>width</code> or <code>innerWidth</code> and <code>height</code> or <code>innerHeight</code>.
-    Without specifying a width or height, Colorbox will attempt to recalculate the height of it's current content.
+    Without specifying a width or height, Colorbox will attempt to recalculate the height of its current content.

   <tr>
     <td>$.colorbox.remove()